pkusys/ElasticFlow/pollux/pollux_testbed/README.md

 ```
 Then, the other configurations needed by NFS will be automatically cnfigured by the scripts in the following steps.

+Also, please modify the `prefix` in `environmrnt.yaml` to the dir where your conda is.

 2. Dataset

 The datasets include: